Wat Tyler: In literature and the arts

-The 1921 play Wat Tyler by Halcott Glover interprets Tyler as a sympathetic protester against feudal tyranny, who is driven into violence by John Ball's preaching.
+The 1921 play Wat Tyler by Halcott Glover interprets Tyler as a sympathetic protester against feudal tyranny who is incited to violence by John Ball's preaching.
 Riot at Gravesend (1952), a novel by William Howard Woods, focuses on the combats between the rebels and the authorities.
 Who Then Was The Gentleman?
 (1963) is a novel by Charles E. Israel, that renders a courageous and charismatic Tyler.
-A Summer Storm (1976), a novel by Jane Lane, depicts Tyler as a villain.
+A Summer Storm (1976), a novel by Jane Lane, depicts him as a villain.
 The novel The Confession of Jack Straw (1991) by Simone Zelitch features Tyler as a central character.
 The children's novel Fire, Bed, and Bone (1997) by Henrietta Branford has Tyler as one of its characters.
 Tyler is the principal character in the historical novel Now is the Time (2015) by Melvyn Bragg.
+Tyler's story is told in an early chapter of La guerre des pauvres (2019; translated as The War of the Poor, 2021) by Éric Vuillard.

-English composer Alan Bush wrote an opera, Wat Tyler, about Tyler's life.
-Bush's opera was premiered at the Leipzig Opera in 1953.
+English composer Alan Bush wrote the biographical opera Wat Tyler, premiering at the Leipzig Opera in 1953.
 Singer-songwriter Martin Newell references Tyler and the Peasant's Revolt in his song "The Jangling Man" from the 1990 album Number Thirteen, in reference to the poll tax riots.
 English folk singer-songwriter Frank Turner references Tyler's negotiations at Smithfield in "Sons of Liberty" from the 2009 album Poetry of the Deed, and again mentions Tyler by name in "One Foot Before the Other" from 2011 album England Keep My Bones.
-Provisional IRA member and hunger striker Bobby Sands references "Wat the Tyler" and his poor in one of his wider-known poems written while in prison, "The Rhythm of Time".
-A cultural history survey of Tyler's portrayals in post-medieval literature down to the modern period has been written by Stephen Basdeo who argues that most of Tyler's appropriations in popular culture appear at times of political excitement.
+Provisional IRA member and hunger striker Bobby Sands references "Wat the Tyler" and the poor men in a prison poem "The Rhythm of Time".
+A cultural history survey by Stephen Basdeo of Tyler's portrayals in post-medieval literature to the modern period argues that Tyler's tends to appear in popular culture at times of political stress.

+The film The Uprising, directed by Paul Greengrass, released in September 2026.
+The film dramatizes the events of the Peasants Revolt, with Cosmo Jarvis playing Wat Tyler.